Art’s Got Heart – and Galleries Have the Technology to Prove It

 Art is good for you.
 Good for your head, good for your heart.

 It’s been shown that just looking at art has positive overall effects for mental and physical health at all stages of life.
-There’s on-going research that clearly show how art galleries, museums and other cultural institutions can contribute to public health and well-being.
+There’s on-going research that clearly shows how art galleries, museums and other cultural institutions can contribute to public health and well-being.

 And not a few art projects, too: one of the latest is at the Art Gallery of Ontario.

-The Art Rate Monitor is a technology-enabled experience that looks at your heartbeat while you look at art.
+The Art Rate Monitor is a new technology-enabled experience that looks at your heartbeat while you look at art.

 woman holds smartphone with Art Rate app on screen